 “We tell ourselves that good people can’t be racist.
 We seem to think that true racism only exists in the hearts of evil people.
 We tell ourselves that racism is about moral values, when instead it is about the survival strategy of systemic power.
 When a large proportion of the population votes for politicians and political efforts that explicitly use racism as a campaigning tool, we tell ourselves that such huge sections of the electorate simply cannot be racist, as that would render them heartless monsters.
 But this isn’t about good and bad people,“ Reni Eddo-Lodge is continuing in a text with the title Why I’m no longer talking to white people about race.

-Let’s talk about white supremacy
+Let’s talk about white dominance

-The west was built on racism and it is time to face that, said dr. Kehinde Andrews, associate professor in sociology at Birmingham City University with his research specialism in race and racism for Guardian and here are some parts of his opinion:
+The west was built on racism and it is time to face that, said dr. Kehinde Andrews, associate professor in sociology at Birmingham City University with his research specialism in race and racism for Guardian and here are some parts of his contribution:

 “It is the lie that the three great revolutions – of science, industry, and politics are solely responsible for the advancement of the west.
 But in truth, none of this so-called progress happened without genocide in the Americas, barbaric slavery of African people and the colonization of most of the world by European powers.
 The dead white men we are trained to revere created the knowledge that justified this conquest and murder.
 But this narrow, Eurocentric parade of dead white men as the center of knowledge is finally being challenged in our institutions.
 And this is not a battle about ‘inclusion’ or ‘diversity’.
 It is not a debate that is simply academic.
 The knowledge that the establishment is so quick to defend, produced the racism that shaped the unjust world we live today…”